Mobility in Townsville

 Council offers a concession to eligible owners who are the holder of an approved pensioner concession card*.
-Annual dog registration costs differ depending on whether the dog is desexed or entire.
+Annual dog registration and cat approval costs for pensioners differ depending on whether the animal is desexed or entire and whether the cat is microchipped.
 Annual registration and approvals need to be renewed by 31 August each year.

 For more information, visit our Animal Registration and Legislation page.